Netflix/sureal/itur_bt500_demo/README.md

 ```
 If some subjects evaluated a PVS multiple times, another 2D matrix of the
 same size [num_PVS, num_subjects] can be added under the first one.
 A row
-of -1 should be placed before the repetition matrix.
+with a single comma (,) should be placed before the repetition matrix.
 Where the repeated
 vote is not available, a 'nan' is put in place.
 See `small_sample_data.csv` file for an example:

 ```